ucsb-cs32/s21/_lab/lab06.md

 ============
 At this point, we have a fairly complex program to read in regional data (demographic and hospital) and aggregate that data to various levels (county and state).
 We have considered extremums of the data and sorted the data and to understand the data, we can use some statistical methods to report information about the data.
 Specifically, you are provided with code to compute the mean, standard deviation and correlation coefficient for vectors of data.
+You are also provided with a tool to gather data from pur aggregated data into vectors for ease of use when computing statistics.
 Note that computing the correlation coefficient between two variables can indicate whether there is a relationship between those data variables.
 For a basic explanation see: https://www.statisticshowto.com/probability-and-statistics/correlation-coefficient-formula/

 You are provided with implementations of these statistical tools that use modern standard algorithms (accumulate, inner_product, for_each and llambdas).
 You should be able to read the provided code and understand how to identify the iterators and llambdas and basic functionality.
 You will be asked to fill in an associated worksheet to demonstrate this knowledge.
 You will also be asked to write test cases to make sure these tools are behaving as expected.

-In addition to this new statistical tool (stats.h/cpp), for this lab we will extend our basic understanding of the visitor pattern to re-design our code to create two new visitors that allow us to combine the raw data into either state level regions or county level regions that can then be compared using the statistical tool.
+In addition to this new statistical tool (stats.h/cpp), the heart of this lab is to extend our basic understanding of the visitor pattern to re-design our code to create two new visitors that allow us to combine the raw data into either state level regions or county level regions that can then be compared using the statistical tool.
 This redesign will completely remove dataAQ and encapsulate the computation needed to aggregate data for the different types.
 The primary task of this lab is to re-design our code and use the visitor pattern to separate the algorithm to aggregate regional data into concrete visitor algorithms.

-Once you have completed the re-design, you will write additional code to then gather vectors of the data (at various regional levels) and compare the correlation coefficient of various data pairings.
-You will fill in a table with your results
+Once you have completed the re-design, you can use the additional new tools (statTool.h/cpp and statGatherer.h) to gather vectors of the data (at various regional levels) and compare the correlation coefficient of various data pairings.
+You will need to use these tools to fill out a works sheet with specific information.

-Tasks - step one validate statistical tool
+Tasks - step one validate the basic statistical tool
 ============
 You will need to build this lab from a working version of lab05.

 There are new files (including the stats functions and example test cases) that can be found here: https://github.com/ucsb-cs32-w21/Lab06-STARTER
 Start by adding your files from lab05 to a new lab06 directory and add these new files as well and try to compile.
 Resolve any compilation issues and complete this first task before moving on.
+Note for the statTool and statGatherer you may need to wait until you're redesign is complete.

 One of your first tasks is to make sure you understand and validate the new statistical functions provided to you in stats.h/cpp.
 Looking at the base code, read through the code and answer the questions at: Lab06-worksheet (see gauchospace).